 Similar to medical skin needling, we are often treating an exposed epidermis that is open to infection.
 We need to be thinking about a medical clinic level of the sterile environment.
 Granted all treatments should have a standard of sterility, all tools should always be sterilised, and nothing is to be left in the room from previous clients.

 Regardless of the type of acne, you suffer from the excess production of sebum has to be addressed.
 Excess sebum is the catalyst to all acne types.
-This is where acne treatment is starting to evolve, there are normally two types of acne treatment from here; dermatologist or doctor led and aesthetician.
+This is where acne treatment is starting to evolve, and there are usually two types of acne treatment from here; dermatologist or doctor led and aesthetician.
 Until recent years, the approach has been to address the excess sebum production with a treatment of peels and acne topical products.
 Dermatologists or doctors go down the root of medications, oral and topical antibiotics being the top treatments.
 We looked into drugs and medications used in acne treatment not very long ago, and it is of my opinion that it is not the best approach in the treatment of acne.

 As we discussed earlier in the article acne has several incubators or triggers that begin the road that ends in acne.
-In the greater percentage of acne sufferers, we can combat, control and cure acne; there are a few people that do not respond to new treatments and these tend to be teenagers or young adults with severe hormonal led acne.
+In the greater percentage of acne sufferers, we can combat, control and cure acne; there are a few people that do not respond to new treatments, and these tend to be teenagers or young adults with severe hormonal led acne.

 Even with severe hormonal acne, it is prudent to engage the newest thoughts on acne treatment before going down the road of antibiotics.
-Stopping the production of excess sebum by balancing out our body, supplementing missing nutrients with specially formulated dietary supplements and using the latest science in Retinoids.
+Stopping the production of excess sebum by balancing out our body, supplementing lost nutrients with specially formulated dietary supplements and using the latest science in Retinoids.
 Natural Dermatology, the process of fixing the skin conditions by finding out what is wrong with our bodies chemical factory and addressing that first.
 If there is an advancement in acne and rosacea treatment, then it is in the formulation of product lines similar to Advanced Nutrient Programme.
 ANP produces a particular supplement; Skin Accumax is one of the latest products in the fight against acne and rosacea and addresses nutrient deficiencies present in many acne and rosacea sufferers.

 Acne is also an emotional thing